-Vocational Aptitude Diploma (Diplôme d'Aptitude Professionnelle - DAP)
+Vocational Aptitude Diploma (Diplôme d'aptitude professionnelle - DAP)

 Anyone who is in employment may also acquire a DAP by the validation of non-formal and informal learning (Validation des acquis de l'expérience - VAE).

-Adult apprenticeship - List of DAP
+Adult apprenticeship - List of DAPs

 In the framework of the adult apprenticeship, applicants must:

-- Be at least 18,
+- be at least 18 years old,

-- Have left the initial school system (or initial apprenticeship contract) at least one year ago,
+- have left the initial school system (or initial apprenticeship contract) at least one year ago,

-- Have been affiliated with the Luxembourg Joint Social Security Centre (Centre commun de la Sécurité sociale – CCSS) for at least 12 months, based on at least 16 hours per week.
+- have been affiliated with the Luxembourg Joint Social Security Centre (Centre commun de la sécurité sociale – CCSS) for at least 12 months, based on at least 16 hours per week.

-|Training proposed through adult apprenticeships is structured as a sandwich course:|
+|Training proposed under an adult apprenticeship contract is structured as a sandwich course:|

-Applicants for the adult apprenticeship must submit their application in person to the Vocational Guidance Service (Service d'Orientation Professionnelle) of the Agency for the Development of Employment (Agence pour le Développement de l'Emploi - ADEM).
+Applicants for the adult apprenticeship must submit their application in person to the Vocational Guidance Service of the Employment agency (ADEM).
 The application is submitted to the Advisory Committee for a decision: the applicant will be informed of this decision by letter.
-If the application is successful, the adult apprentice having found a company to train with contacts the Vocational Guidance Service of the ADEM to obtain the required documents to enter into the apprenticeship contract.
+If the application is successful, the adult apprentice having found a company to train with, contacts the Vocational Guidance Service of the ADEM to obtain the required documents to enter into the apprenticeship contract.

-Maison de l'Orientation
+Maison de l'Orientation (guidance centre)

 Tel. +352 247 85480